slonermike/lunchlady/THE_PLAN.md

 - Should I disallow spaces on tags?
 Might make it nicer for deeplinks.
 - Locally-run web interface?
 There are rich text editors out there that could be utilized.
 - Automatically go into tag creation if no tags exist yet.
+- Ability to preview an entry using html-to-text: https://www.npmjs.com/package/html-to-text
 - Browse the site in CLI
   - Page
     - [Add Entry]